 ECLS transport after cannulation is a complex operation that requires specialized training.
-Level 1 Centers will typically not be transporting their cannulated patients out of their own facility.
+Level 2 Centers will only transport their cannulated patients out of their own facility if their teams are adequately trained in ECLS transport.
 They may be called to cannulate at an external facility, transport an already cannulated patient from another facility, or transport their own patients within the hospital.
 Each of these scenarios requires a specific plan, specialized transport teams, and an extensive list of transport items.
 Full consideration of transport should be taken prior to the initiation of ECLS cannulation involving transport.